Spithead and Nore mutinies: Mutinies and discontent following

-In September 1797, the crew of HMS Hermione mutinied in the West Indies, killing almost all the officers in revenge for a number of grievances including the throwing into the sea of the bodies of three men who had been killed in falling from the rigging in a desperate scramble to avoid flogging for being last man down on deck.
+In September 1797, the crew of HMS Hermione mutinied in the West Indies, killing almost all the officers in revenge for a number of grievances, including throwing into the sea, without proper burial, the bodies of three men killed by falling from the rigging in a desperate attempt not to be the last men on deck, which was punishable by flogging.
 The Hermione was taken by the crew to the Spanish port of La Guaira.

 On 27 December, the crew of HMS Marie Antoinette murdered their officers and took their ship into a French port in the West Indies.
 Other mutinies took place off the coast of Ireland and at the Cape of Good Hope and spread to the fleet under Admiral Jervis off the coast of Spain.
-HMS Defiance, on which order had been restored at Spithead by troops had been where the court martial took evidence of oaths of allegiance to the United Irishmen and sentenced eleven men to hang.
-In the years following Spithead and the Nore, there was an approximately 50% increase in mutinies among European navies and merchant companies.
-Scholars have linked it to the radical political ideologies developing in the transnational space of the Atlantic World, as well as to the development of working class consciousness among sailors.
+As noted above, in July 1798 a court martial on board HMS Defiance took the evidence of the oaths of allegiance to the United Irishmen as a prelude to mutiny, and eleven men were sentenced to hang for it.

+In the years following Spithead and the Nore, there was about a 50% increase in mutinies among European navies and merchant companies.
+Scholars have linked it to the radical political ideologies developing at the time, including the development of working class consciousness among sailors.
 Both explanations have been the subject of extensive academic investigation.
 Political analyses often emphasize the radical discourse and conduct of the Nore mutineers as evidence of their ideological motivation.
-Class analyses often emphasize the discipline and solely economic grievances of the Spithead mutineers as pointing to "class solidarity".
-Recent attempts have been made to unify these approaches under a framework of masculine identity, arguing that different interpretations of what it meant to be a man to the sailors were the cause of the political/ideological/economic differences between the two mutinies.
+Class analyses often emphasize harsh discipline and economic grievances of the Spithead mutineers as pointing to "class solidarity".
+Recent attempts have been made to class these approaches under a heading of masculine identity, arguing that interpretations of what it meant to be a man for sailors marked the difference of motivation between the two mutinies.